Picovoice/eagle/binding/python/README.md

 while True:
-    score = eagle.process(get_next_audio_frame())
+    scores = eagle.process(get_next_audio_frame())
 ```

-The return value `score` represents the degree of similarity between the input audio frame and the enrolled speakers.
+The `scores` array contains floating-point numbers that indicate the similarity between the input audio frame and the
+enrolled speakers.
+Each value in the array corresponds to a specific enrolled speaker, maintaining the same order as the
+speaker profiles provided during initialization.
+The values in the array range from 0.0 to 1.0, where higher values
-This value is a floating-point number ranging from 0 to 1, with higher values indicating a greater degree of similarity.
+indicate a stronger degree of similarity.

 Finally, when done be sure to explicitly release the resources: